ravichandra99/cloudtrax/README.md

 Adds sample ProbeRequests to the database

 #Note about iPhones/iOS
-iOS sends a random mac address to wifi networks while scanning, so you can only track iOS devices after they have connected to wifi (associated = 1 in probe request)
+iOS sends a random mac address to wifi networks while scanning, so you can only track iOS devices after they have connected to wifi (when associated = 1 in probe request)

 #Dependency Documentation